shoenick/udemy-docker-react/README.md

 This Repository contains sources for the Udemy course https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/ chapters 6 and 7.
+The Travis CI pipeline is configured at https://travis-ci.org/shoenick/udemy-docker-react.

 -----